Commonly Used Terms for Gas Detection Applications

 OSHA has promulgated PELs (Permissible Exposure Limits) for many substances, and these have the force of law behind them.
 In general, the PELs are 8-hour time weighted averages, but ceiling limits have been established for some chemicals.
 29 CFR 1910.1000 Table Z-1 details these values.
 In certain cases—such as ethylene oxide—this table refers to a separate section within 29 CFR 1910.

 The OSHA Action Level—calculated as an eight (8)-hour time-weighted average (and generally lower than the PEL)—is a concentration designated for specific substances listed in 29 CFR part 1910 that initiates certain required activities such as exposure monitoring and medical surveillance.
 [29 CFR 1910.1450(b)].
 Historically, unless otherwise specified, the Action Level is set to one-half of the PEL.

 NIOSH issues its RELs (Recommended Exposure Limits), as well.
 The OSHA standards and NIOSH guidelines are often, but not always, in harmony with the ACGIH TLVs.
 Similar bodies exist in other countries.
 It is prudent to consider the recommendations of all relevant agencies, before formulating your occupational health strategy.

 - Workplace Monitoring

-refers to measuring the INDOOR work environment, for monitoring worker safety, for OSHA compliance or industrial hygiene surveys.
+refers to measuring the work environment (generally indoors), for monitoring worker safety, for OSHA compliance or industrial hygiene surveys.
 The appropriate instrumentation to be recommended in this case are monitors designed with the intent to be sensitive, and accurate to address TLV levels and below.
 Generally these monitors are NOT designed to measure high concentration levels.
 It may be of interest to monitor combustible gases in the workplace, to make sure that their concentrations are well below the LEL.

 - Process Monitoring